davidhunter1/Rocket_Elevators_Controllers/README.md

 # Rocket_Elevators_Controllers
-Navigating the Javascript and Python File:
+Navigating the Javascript and Python File: <br>
 In order to use and see the results of the Javascript code and its testing, the JS file must be copied into an IDE.
 I have shown the first test, and hidden the second two.
 That can be manipulated by adding or removing the forward slashes which were placed in front of "Test2();" and "Test1();"